Therapy Services

 • how your nervous system adapted to survive it

-• the internal roles you developed to maintain connection
+• the relational roles you developed to maintain connection

-• and where your boundaries, voice, and identity were compromised
+• and where your boundaries, identity, and voice were compromised

 From there, we begin to shift the pattern by: